Entertainment: Literature

 Reading has been a source of entertainment for a very long time, especially when other forms, such as performance entertainments, were (or are) either unavailable or too costly.
 Even when the primary purpose of the writing is to inform or instruct, reading is well known for its capacity to distract from everyday worries.
 Both stories and information have been passed on through the tradition of orality and oral traditions survive in the form of performance poetry for example.
 However, they have drastically declined.
 "Once literacy had arrived in strength, there was no return to the oral prerogative."
 The advent of printing, the reduction in costs of books and an increasing literacy all served to enhance the mass appeal of reading.
 Furthermore, as fonts were standardised and texts became clearer, "reading ceased being a painful process of decipherment and became an act of pure pleasure".
 By the 16th century in Europe, the appeal of reading for entertainment was well established.

 Among literature's many genres are some designed, in whole or in part, purely for entertainment.
 Limericks, for example, use verse in a strict, predictable rhyme and rhythm to create humour and to amuse an audience of listeners or readers.
 Interactive books such as "choose your own adventure" can make literary entertainment more participatory.

-Comics and cartoons are literary genres that use drawings or graphics, usually in combination with text, to convey an entertaining narrative.
+Comics and editorial cartoons are literary genres that use drawings or graphics, usually in combination with text, to convey an entertaining narrative.
 Many contemporary comics have elements of fantasy and are produced by companies that are part of the entertainment industry.
 Others have unique authors who offer a more personal, philosophical view of the world and the problems people face.
 Comics about superheroes such as Superman are of the first type.
 Examples of the second sort include the individual work over 50 years of Charles M. Schulz who produced a popular comic called Peanuts about the relationships among a cast of child characters; and Michael Leunig who entertains by producing whimsical cartoons that also incorporate social criticism.
 The Japanese Manga style differs from the western approach in that it encompasses a wide range of genres and themes for a readership of all ages.
 Caricature uses a kind of graphic entertainment for purposes ranging from merely putting a smile on the viewer's face, to raising social awareness, to highlighting the moral characteristics of a person being caricatured.